Please enable JavaScript to ensure auto alt text generation works properly

 This means choosing words that clearly articulate the role's responsibilities and expectations, allowing candidates from various backgrounds to understand and feel confident applying.

-Steer clear of terminology that could be perceived as exclusive, such as industry-specific terms that may not be familiar to all potential applicants.
+Steer clear of terminology that could be perceived as exclusive, such as industry-specific terms that may not be familiar to all potential candidates.

 Instead, describe the role's tasks and required skills in language that is universally accessible.
 This approach widens the scope for candidates who possess the desired competencies but are new to the industry, thereby enriching the talent pool.